hvpareja/SMSVal/README.txt

     CONFIGURATION:

-       	Before use the program you must tossing up in SMSTrend (http://public.smstrend.net/) and configure your login data as following:
+       	Before use the program you must to sing up in SMSTrend (http://public.smstrend.net/) and configure your login data as
+    following:

     	$ sms config <username> <password> <message_type> <sender>